010001100100000101000110/fullstack-project/README.md

 ## Cloud
 The project is partly on the cloud, but due to some 'content security policy' and 'blocked cross origin requests', it doesn't function properly.
-The author left no time to solve said problem
+The project lead left no time to solve any sudden problems...
 https://docker-project-wjpz.onrender.com/

 ## Screencast